Riverina: Exploration and pastoral settlement

 The first European explorer in the Riverina was John Oxley in 1817 following the Lachlan River to what is now the town of Booligal.
-Oxley was followed by Charles Sturt, who followed the Murrumbidgee downstream to Lake Alexandrina in South Australia between 1828–1831 and Major Thomas Mitchell in 1836 on his way to the Wimmera and the Western District.
+Oxley was followed by Charles Sturt, who followed the Murrumbidgee downstream to Lake Alexandrina in South Australia between 1828 and 1831 and Major Thomas Mitchell in 1836 on his way to the Wimmera and the Western District.

 Pastoral settlement followed soon after, with grazing runs established along the Murray and Murrumbidgee as far west as Hay by 1839.
-At the time, the area was known as the Murrumbidgee District."Cocketgedong" Station, between Jerilderie and Urana, was established in the 1840s by Messrs Brock & Hardie.
+At the time, the area was known as the Murrumbidgee District.
+"Cocketgedong" Station, between Jerilderie and Urana, was established in the 1840s by Messrs Brock & Hardie.
 A map, dated 1864, held by the State Library of Victoria shows them still in possession.
 At that time, there was little fencing and the sheep were brought back to camps each night by the shepherds.
 The camps named on the map include Stockyard Camp, Mick's Hill Camp, Columba Camp, The Gums Camp, Coonong Camp, and Sydney Gate Camp.
 Messrs Watt & Thomson, the owners of an adjoining property, "North Urana", subsequently purchased "Cocketgedong" from Brock & Hardie, giving them a total area of approximately 65,000 acres.
 In 1904 D & W Gibb, Wool Brokers in Melbourne, purchased "Cocketgedong" which comprised 45,000 acres freehold and approximately 20,000 acres Crown Leasehold.
 After World War I, the leasehold was resumed for Soldier Settlement blocks, leaving "Cocketgedong" with 36,000 acres and "North Urana" 9000 acres divided by several holdings.
-The latter part was sold in the early 1950's, leaving the approximate area originally taken up by Brock & Hardie, held by the D & W Gibb Estate.
+The latter part was sold in the early 1950s, leaving the approximate area originally taken up by Brock & Hardie, held by the D & W Gibb Estate.
 The Woolshed constructed in 1910 consisted of 20 stands, although by 1970 when it was demolished after a new Woolshed was constructed, only 10 stands were being used.
 The Estate of D & W Gibb sold "Cocketgedong in 1972.
 Moulamein, in the western Riverina, appears to make legitimate claims as the oldest town in the Riverina, and indeed to being older than Melbourne.
 The settlers often came into conflict with the indigenous inhabitants.
 In the Narrandera district, a battle took place between settlers and the local Narrungderra clan at a location now known as Massacre Island, reportedly leaving only one survivor.